emtnezv/rhf2s308_experience/README.md

 2) Unplug USB.
 3) Disconnect power.
 4) Reconnect power.
-6) Immediately start to attempt to log in with rxhf/risinghf username/pw combo (via serial (i.e. USB).
+6) Immediately start attempting to log in with `rxhf`/`risinghf` username/password combo (via serial (i.e. USB).
 Use PuTTY on Windows.
 Refer to the manual above for this as it's accurate this far).
+Remember that this is Linux so the password field will not show placeholders as you type.
 8) As soon as you're logged in, create a new user (username is your choice): `sudo adduser username`
 9) Then give your new account sudo access: `sudo adduser username sudo`